About

 In his twenties he travelled and painted in New York, Hawaii, Cornwall and Edinburgh and exhibited in each city with an artist residency at the Banana Bungalow in Maui for 18 months.

-In 2003 (to 2024) he established McCormack Studio Gallery in Island Bay, Wellington and ran it as an open artist’s studio for twenty plus years.
-Building earthquake resilience obligations in Wellington ended this tenure but not prematurely.
-It was time to move into a private studio space.
+In 2003 he established McCormack Studio Gallery in Island Bay, Wellington and ran it as an open artist’s studio for over twenty years before earthquake resilience measures to strengthen the building made it no longer viable to stay.
+His new studio is in the central city.

 Contact